coolnikitav/projects/lc3-controller-project1/README.md

 This project is inspired by NC State's ECE 745 course: ASIC Verification.
 The first part of the course is designing and verifying a LC-3 controller.

 LC-3 is a computer architecture with the following characteristics:
-- 16-bit architecture
+- 16-bit architecture.
-- Fixed instruction length
+- Fixed instruction length.
-- 15 instructions
+- 15 instructions.
-- 8 general purpose registers
+- 8 general purpose registers.

 List of the simplifications compared to the full LC-3:
 - Only operates on the following instructions: ADD, NOT, AND, LEA.